nephio-project/docs/content/en/docs/guides/install-guides/common-components.md

 ## Management Cluster GitOps Tool

-GitOps tool (ConfigSync) is installed to allow GitOps-based application of packages on the management cluster itself.
+A GitOps tool (ConfigSync) is installed to allow GitOps-based application of packages on the management cluster itself.
 It is not needed if you only want to provision network functions, but it is used extensively in the cluster provisioning workflows.